ULHPC/tutorials/README.md

-# Bioinfo workflow with snakemake and conda
+# Bioinformatics workflow with snakemake and conda

 Author: Sarah Peter

+In this tutorial you will learn how to run a ChIP-seq analysis with the snakemake workflow engine on the cluster.

 ## Setup the environment

 For this tutorial we will use the `conda` [1] package manager to install the required tools.
 It can encapsulate software and packages in environments, so you can have multiple different versions of a software installed at the same time.
 It also has functionality to easily port and replicate environments, which is important to ensure reproducibility of analyses.

+We will use conda on two levels in this tutorial.
+First we use a conda environment to install and run snakemake.
+Second, inside the snakemake workflow we will define separate conda environments for each step.

 1. Start a job on the cluster